bbc/psammead/packages/utilities/web-vitals/README.md

 The hook can be configured in a number of ways:

-* `enabled` - setting this to `true` will enable sending these metrics to the reporting endpoint.
+- `enabled` - setting this to `true` will enable sending these metrics to the reporting endpoint.
 This is so that the reporting functionality can be turned on only when users have agreed to the appropriate privacy and tracking settings where appropriate.
-* `reportingEndpoint` - the endpoint you wish to send your metrics to
+- `reportingEndpoint` - the endpoint you wish to send your metrics to
-* `loggerCallback` - a function that will be called whenever an attempt to send the metrics fails.
+- `loggerCallback` - a function that will be called whenever an attempt to send the metrics fails.
-* `sampleRate` - providing a number between 1-100 will set the percentage of sampling, to prevent overloading the backend reporting server. e.g. a `sampleRate` of `5` will lead to a 5% change that a given page view's metrics will be sent to the reporting server.
+- `sampleRate` - providing a number between 1-100 will set the percentage of sampling, to prevent overloading the backend reporting server. e.g. a `sampleRate` of `5` will mean that metrics for 5% of requests will be sent to the reporting server.
-* `reportParams` - an object that will define query string parameters appended to the reporting endpoint.
+- `reportParams` - an object that will define query string parameters appended to the reporting endpoint.
 As an example, providing `{ pageType: 'STY' }` will cause `?pageType=STY` to be appended to the reporting endpoint.

 ```jsx
 import useWebVitals from "@bbc/web-vitals";